 Ingredients You’ll Need

 - Flour – We use all-purpose flour for the base of the dough.
-However, if needed, a 1:1 gluten-free all-purpose flour can be used in its place.
+However, if needed, a 1:1 gluten-free all-purpose flour can be substituted.

-- Sugar – A combination of granulated and light brown sugar helps sweeten the cookies while keeping them soft and moist.
+- Sugar – A combination of granulated sugar (white sugar) and light brown sugar helps sweeten the cookies while keeping them soft and moist.

-- Egg – Just one egg is needed to help create a rich flavor and hold the batter together.
+- Large Egg – Just one egg is needed to help create a rich flavor and hold the batter together.
+We haven’t tested this recipe with egg substitutes and can’t guarantee your results if you do.

 - Baking Staples – Baking soda, kosher salt, and pure vanilla extract are used to help create fluffy cookies with the best flavor.

-If you’ve ever made peanut butter cookies, you basically already know how to make this recipe.
-Here’s what you’ll need to do:
+If you’ve ever made peanut butter cookies, you already know how to make this recipe!
+It just requires a few tweaks.

-- Mix the Wet Ingredients.
-In a separate bowl, use an electric mixer to cream the butter, peanut butter, and sugars.
-Add the egg and vanilla, and beat again until smooth.
+- Cream the wet ingredients.
+Use an electric mixer to cream the butter, peanut butter, granulated sugar, and brown sugar until light and fluffy.
+Add the egg and vanilla, and beat again.

-- Combine the Batters.
-Gently mix the flour mixture into the bowl with the wet ingredients.
+- Combine the wet and dry ingredients.
+Gently mix the flour mixture into the bowl of wet ingredients, stirring just until no streaks remain.

 Baking should be a smooth process; now, it could really be one.
 These pre-cut, no-curl parchment paper sheets are there to support your cookies, cakes, breads etc in their baking process.
 They can withstand up to 450° of heat without curling!
 Natural, unbleached baking paper for ovens- these sheets are nature’s best.

-Room Temperature: Once baked and cooled, leftover peanut butter blossoms can be transferred to an airtight container and stored at room temperature for up to 1 week.
+Leftover cookies can be stored in an airtight container at room temperature for up to one week.

 - Pecan Snowball Cookies